• Skip to main content

 • ABOUT TURKEY

-The Monastery of the Theotokos Pammakaristos was one of the most important works of the late Byzantine period in Istanbul.
-Pammakaristos Church, the only structure remaining from the monastery complex, serves as the Fethiye Museum today.
+The Monastery of the Theotokos Pammakaristos was one of the most important monuments of late Byzantine Constantinople.
+Today, the only surviving structure of this once-large monastic complex is known as the Pammakaristos Church, which functioned as the Fethiye Museum until its closure for restoration.

-Important: Fethiye Museum (formerly the Pammakaristos Church) has been closed for restoration since 2020 and has not reopened as of December 2025.
-This section will be updated once the museum is open to visitors again.
+Important: Fethiye Museum (formerly the Pammakaristos Church) has been closed for restoration since 2020 and remains closed as of January 2026.
+Visitors cannot enter the building at this time.
+This section will be updated once the museum reopens to the public.

 Table of Contents